University of Southern California -Trojan Transfer Plan for Freshman Year in Rome

 JCU’s Office of Housing and Residential Life upholds the American belief that students living in a community of their peers benefit both academically and socially.
 However, JCU differs from a typical dorm-style experience and challenges students to take on the responsibilities that come with living in a fully equipped, independent apartment.

 Beginning with the fall semester in Rome you will register as a full-time study abroad student at John Cabot University paying JCU tuition and fees.
-Once you confirm your participation in the TTP Rome program, you will begin to receive important pre-arrival information to help prepare for your year in Italy: how to confirm your enrollment, obtain your study visa, reserve your housing preferences, and pay your tuition and fees.
+Once you confirm your participation in the Trojan Transfer Plan in Rome, you will begin to receive important pre-arrival information to help prepare for your year in Italy: how to confirm your enrollment, obtain your study visa, reserve your housing preferences, and pay your tuition and fees.

 Students who are United States citizens or permanent residents may apply for a private Sallie Mae Smart Option Loan for educational expenses.
 This is the most common option although some students may find private loans from other organizations.